ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 Even if you prefer writing in a traditional word processor such as Word, you can still make use of Markdown.

-Export your manuscript as a Markdown file at the end of each writing session, and you’ll get the benefits of easy back-ups and version control without changing your writing routine.
+Export your manuscript as a Markdown file at the end of each writing session, and you’ll get the benefits of easy back-ups and version control with no revolutionary changes to your writing routine.

 ## Conclusion